 “He’s not on match, Please take a chance to e-mail him, he’ll share a picture and more information with you.
 You can reach him at ( XXXXXXXXXXXXXXXXXXX@gmail.com )”

 The important thing to remember is that most of the people on dating sites are just like you.
 They are single men and women looking for anything from a new friend, to a date, to the next love of their life.
 Keep your wits about you, use your common sense, and you should be in good shape.
-If you need help deciding which online dating service is right for you, or you need help making sure that you have the best profile and photos when you dive back into the dating pool, give me a call (Eric) at 1-888-447-7634, or check out our services and we’ll help you take control of your online dating life.
+If you need help deciding which online dating service is right for you, or you need help making sure that you have the best profile and photos when you dive back into the dating pool,an online dating coach can help you out.
+Give me a call (Eric) at 1-888-447-7634, or check out our services and we’ll help you take control of your online dating life.